Dibaryon resonances and short-range $NN$ interaction: Description of elastic and inelastic scattering

 In the isoscalar channels, the main inelastic process is two-pion production.
 In this case, one may use Eq.~(\ref{gamd}) and an expression for $F(\sqrt{s})$ similar to Eq.~(\ref{fpinn}) but for the $D\to \pi\pi d$ decay~\cite{PLB20}.

-The separable form of the main part of the interaction potential allows one to find the resonance position as well (see details in Ref.~\cite{PLB20}).
-Thus, in this version of the model, the coupling between the external $NN$ (driven by OPEP) channel and the internal (``bare'' dibaryon) channel leads to a renormalization of the complex energy of the initial ``bare'' dibaryon and its transformation to the real mass and width of the ``dressed'' dibaryon which can be seen in experiments.
+The separable form of the interaction~(\ref{Vdib}) allows one to find the resonance parameters straightforwardly.
+In this case, the explicit expressions for the $S$-matrix and inelastic cross section can be written.
+The latter has a form which is similar to the Breit--Wigner (BW) one.
+However, it contains an additional energy dependence in both terms of the BW denominator.
+So that, the resulting energy-dependent width consists of the initial ''bare'' width $\Gamma_D$ and a term which results from the coupling with the external $NN$ channel.
+The resonance position occurs to be shifted due to this coupling as well (see details in Refs.~\cite{YAF19} and~\cite{PLB20}).
+Thus, in this version of the model, the coupling between the external $NN$ (driven by OPEP) channel and the internal (``bare'' dibaryon) channel leads to a renormalization of the complex energy of the initial ``bare'' dibaryon and its transformation to the physical mass and width of the ``dressed'' dibaryon which can be deduced from experimental data.